Independent living happy

 Independent living happy with family

-There aren’t any easy answers.
+Yes we are offering solutions, but there aren’t any easy answers.
 But we must make sure we are asking the right questions and that choice and flexibility is available to adults with learning disabilities just as it is for others.
 We need to look at providing person-centred and individual solutions, not an off the peg package where one size fits all and actually fits nobody.
 At Zetetick we can help people to be independent living happy – if you need some help moving into supported living why not get in touch Contact Us?
-A tailored package of supported living can help make sure that everyone is able to live happy.
+A tailored package of supported living can help make sure that everyone is able to live happily.